 The most commonly prescribed MAT medications include:

-- Buprenorphine: Buprenorphine (a partial opioid agonist) works similarly to methadone in managing withdrawal symptoms and cravings.
+- Buprenorphine: Buprenorphine (a partial opioid agonist) manages withdrawal symptoms and cravings.

 - Naltrexone: Naltrexone is an opioid antagonist medication known for blocking the effects of opioids.
 It may help reduce cravings.
 It can be taken orally or as an injection and is not addictive.